6 Things I Did To Prevent Stretch Marks in All Three Pregnancy’s

-The American Pregnancy Association recommends aiming for approximately 2 liters a day.
+The American Pregnancy Association recommends aiming for approximately 2 liters a day during pregnancy.

 Staying hydrated may help to keep your skin soft and soft skin is less likely to develop stretch marks than dry skin.

-Some things that help me reach my water intake goals are adding all natural flavored carbonated soda waters or infuse my water with yummy, refreshing fruit.
+Some things that helped me reach my water intake goals are adding all natural flavored carbonated soda waters or infuse my water with yummy, refreshing fruit.

 Stretch marks can happen when your skin quickly pulls apart due to rapid weight gain.

-One of the best ways to avoid stretch marks during pregnancy is to avoid gaining weight too quickly.
+One of the best ways to avoid stretch marks during pregnancy is to avoid gaining too much weight, too quickly.

-Staying active with exercise and eating a well rounded diet will help you to manage your weight during pregnancy.
+Staying active with exercise and eating a well rounded diet will help you minimize weight gain and have an overall healthier pregnancy!